br-jeff/.dotfiles/readme.md

 ### Instalation

-First, you will need to install apt-packages.sh to have essential packages.
+First, you will need to install `apt-packages.sh` to get essential packages.
 You will also need to install all the fonts in the Ubuntu folder.

-Now You have two options, using UBUNTU gnome interface or I3WM
+Now, you have two options: using the Ubuntu GNOME interface or i3wm.

-#### I3WM
+#### i3wm

-for I3WM widownn manager you need to run i3wm.sh, and use stow on modules, rofi, dunst and i3wm
+For the i3wm window manager, you need to run `i3wm.sh` and use Stow for the modules: `rofi`, `dunst`, and `i3wm`.

 #### Ubuntu

-For Ubuntu option you need to run ubuntu-wm.sh for remove all default gnome shotcuts, you also need to install Forge gnome extension to have make windown manager.
+For the Ubuntu option, you need to run `ubuntu-wm.sh` to remove all default GNOME shortcuts.
+You will also need to install the Forge GNOME extension to configure the window manager.

 ### ZSH and ASDF